-There were no transfers between levels of the fair value measurements during the year or in the prior year other than those disclosed above.
+There were no transfers between Levels during the year or in the prior year.

 Market risk

 Market risk is the risk that changes in market prices, such as interest rates, foreign exchange rates and equity prices will affect the Company's income or the value of its holdings of financial instruments.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimising the return.